 - Twilight Zone Tower of Terror

 Hopefully, this post has given you some insight as to all the ways ( so far) that you can save some time by not waiting in line at Walt Disney World.
-With all the changes at Disney due to the 50th Anniversary of Walt Disney World there will naturally be more crowds, and so much more to do!
+With all the changes at Disney due to the 50th Anniversary of Walt Disney World and new attractions like TRON opening, there will naturally be more crowds, and so much more to do!
 Get a handle on your ride strategy before you go.
-If you’re vacationing in 2022, be sure to read up on our Disney Vacation Planning guide for 2022, for all the tips and tricks to navigate the celebration.